MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ## Step 3: Improve your overall security posture

 In this section you'll learn how Microsoft Entra Permissions Management can help you monitor unused and excessive permissions.
 You'll step through how to configure, onboard, and view key data.
-The Zero Trust **use least privileged access** principle is achieved by managing, controlling, and monitoring access to your resources.
+The Zero Trust **use least privilege access** principle is achieved by managing, controlling, and monitoring access to your resources.

 | Steps | Task |
 | --- | --- |